vukics/cppqed/doc/userGuide.markdown

 \skipline evolve

-The function #evolve is a dispatcher for different evolution methods and the different versions of trajectory::run.
+The function #evolve is a dispatcher for different evolution methods and the different versions of trajectory::Trajectory::run.
 So with this, the evolution mode can be changed from the command line, e.g. depending on the dimension of the problem – while for low dimension we may use Master equation, for larger dimension we may need to switch to an ensemble of quantum trajectories.
 The possibilities are:

 - `--evol master` \link quantumtrajectory::Master Full Master equation\endlink